 Can I get back to you?

 You should never feel pressured to make a decision quickly.
 Ask if you can get back to them, and use that time to think over your options, get some other quotes or do some research before you make a decision.
 A good electrician will never say no!

-At HR Hislop, we work closely with homeowners and business owners to help them complete electrical projects to a high standard, on time and on budget.
-One of our expert electricians is always on hand to answer your questions and offer suggestions on your project – whether that’s changing your lightbulbs or fixing some old wiring.
+At HRHislop, we work closely with customers, helping them complete projects to a high standard, on time and on budget.
+One of our expert electricians is always on hand to answer your questions and offer suggestions on your project.
+That could be changing your lightbulbs or fixing some old wiring.
+Hopefully, we’ve made choosing an electrician an easier task.
 If you’d like to know more, just get in touch with us today!